Words and terms used in the world of From The Waters.

 Aelia, the religion of aetris.

-Aelin City-wide festival held by the Adomarains as a celebration of aelinuans and Aeternia relocating to Ephillion.
+A spontaneous Aelin-wide festival held by the Adomarains as a celebration of aelinuans.

-The first country that was settled on the planet Ephillion when aelinuans migrated from Earth.
+The first country that was settled on the planet Ephillion when aelinuans arrived.
 Situated on the Ephasian continent.
+Citizens are known as Aelish.

 The capital city of Aelin.
 Home to the mother aetri Aeternia.